LoganDark/luau-rs/README.md

 is needed to get the bindings into a state where they can be published to `crates.io`.
 I've reserved the names `luau` and `luau-sys` for this purpose.

+Most of the code in the `luau` crate is just a proof-of-concept and will be iterated upon and improved over time.
+What you see is most likely not what will make it into the `0.1` release.

 ## Contributing

 Make sure to read [`CONTRIBUTING.md`](CONTRIBUTING.md) for general guidelines on